 I’ve written about this issue a couple of times now and even mentioned it in my personal guide on how to learn Japanese.
 Motivation is always key to success and becomes even more important when there is no real pressure in the sense that when you don’t succeed you won’t be able to get the job you want.

 Thinking about this I was wondering what my motivators were for learning Japanese in the first place.
-It came down to the three clichés about learning Japanese: Video games, manga and movies.
+It came down to the three clichés about learning Japanese: Video games, manga, and movies.
 But let’s be honest here.
 This is not enough.
-Interests change and with that your love for Japanese anime may fade quickly.
+Interests change and with that, your love for Japanese anime may fade quickly.
 And bam, you’re out of one of your essential motivators.
 That’s the time when most of us quit learning Japanese for a while.
 Maybe they’ll come back to it at some point but (which leads me to another important point about studying) – consistency is key.

 And we’re not just talking about studying Japanese here.
-Find some long term motivators that gave you the initial wish to do something and try to b consistent with your work.
+Find some long-term motivators that gave you the initial wish to do something and try to b consistent with your work.
 There is no miraculous way that keeps you on track or helps you find something that captures your motivation for the long term.
 You have to be that driving force from the start and you have to be the person that constantly reminds you why you got into this in the first place.

 What I do

 I like post-it notes.
 I use them for learning (my books are plastered with them, containing little notes), for shopping and to keep my mind on track.
-Like I said not matter what you do – motivation is key, and so I like to keep my mind on track with short post-it notes on my fridge.
-I’m always astonished how often I can read these without being annoyed by their content.
-This let me to another insight – you can’t hear or read these little motivators too often.
+Like I said no matter what you do – motivation is key, and so I like to keep my mind on track with short post-it notes on my fridge.
+I’m always astonished at how often I can read these without being annoyed by their content.
+This led me to another insight – you can’t hear or read these little motivators too often.

 Like always each person is different and so I’d love to hear your little tricks and experiences about learning Japanese.
 I’m sure it’s a tough hobby for all of us, how do you guys stay motivated?